Sonali-at-work/Olist-Data-Modelling-And-Analytics-SQL/README.md

 ├── .gitignore                      # Files and directories to be ignored by Git └── requirements.txt                # Dependencies and requirements for the project

-## Data Warehouse and Analytics Project

-This project demonstrates data modelling and analytics in sql using dataset Olist E-Commerce dataset.
+# Olist-Data-Modelling-And-Analytics-SQL

+# SQL--Data--Warehouse-Project
+Building a modern data warehouse with SQL Server, including ETL processes, data modelling and analytics
 ## 📌 Project Overview

 This project involves: